 LiveText is an assessment system which provides students with a way to assess and document their own efforts.
 LiveText works on a system where students purchase and own a software license.
-This one-time cost will cover the purchaser for the length of five years.
+This one-time cost, which is purchased by course fees, will cover the purchaser for the length of five years.
 Once students have purchased the license in one course, they will not need to purchase it again.
-All students enrolled in the Emmanuel College School of Education must purchase the license in the first education course they take.
+All students enrolled in Emmanuel College School of Education certification programs must purchase the license in the first education course they take.
 There will be required performance assessments as determined by program areas at specified points in each program which will require the use of LiveText.